-A ECG will be done to exclude any ECG changes that can lead to cardiac arrhythmias and fainting.
-A more detailed analysis of the heart rhythm can be done by putting the patient on a 24 hour Holter monitoring.
+An ECG will be done to exclude any ECG changes that can lead to cardiac arrhythmias and fainting.
+A more detailed analysis of your heart rhythm can be done by putting you on 24-hour Holter monitoring.

-An echocardiogram will also be done to exclude any structural heart diseases that can lead to giddiness and fainting such as hypertrophic cardiomyopathy, valve stenosis and depressed heart function etc.
+We will also perform an echocardiogram to exclude any structural heart diseases that can lead to giddiness and fainting such as hypertrophic cardiomyopathy, valve stenosis and depressed heart function, etc.

 An ultrasound of the carotid arteries will be done as well to exclude any obstruction of blood flow to the brain.